cigrocean/SwaggerNav/README.md

 - 🔄 **Instant Updates** - Theme changes apply immediately across all tabs

 ### 🎛️ **Customization**

 - ⚙️ **Options Page** - Easy-to-use settings interface
 - 🎯 **Smart Defaults** - All features enabled out of the box
 - 💾 **Persistent Settings** - Your preferences are saved and synced
 - 🎨 **Adaptive UI** - Options page follows your theme preference

-### 🔔 **Network Monitoring**
-- 🌐 **Connection Error Detection** - Automatically detects when the server is down or internet is disconnected
-- 🔄 **Auto Health Checks** - Periodic health checks every 30 seconds to monitor server status
-- ⚠️ **Error Popup** - Shows a popup with reload button when connection issues are detected
-- 🎯 **Smart Detection** - Monitors both network connectivity and API server health

 ## Screenshots